kelseysry/authneticate-me/README.md

 5. in the backend directory create a .env file.
 There is a .env.example that you can follow to structure the .env file.
   - To generate a MAPS_API_KEY you must use your google account
     1. Create a Google developers project
+    2. Enable Maps ....

+6. in your backend directory, run the following commands:
+  -  npx dotenv sequelize-cli db:create